‘Teen Mom’ Fans Outraged By ‘Young & Pregnant’ Video, Demand Teen Pregnancy Promotion Stop

 “I thought the whole point of this show was to help prevent teen pregnancy…wow way to go on that failure.”

 The franchise often has fans wondering whether teen pregnancy is glamorized.
 For the most part, the current cast members appear to do their best to show that young motherhood isn’t a picnic.
 Fans have seen Maci Bookout admit that she just wanted girls to know how hard it was for her.
-While Catelynn Lowell and husband Tyler Baltierra gave their first daughter up for adoption, their struggles were also portrayed.
+Catelynn Lowell and husband Tyler Baltierra also saw their struggles portrayed after they gave their first daughter up for adoption.

 Then again, there is a glamorous edge.
-The stars who shot to fame 10 years ago are now bonafide celebrities.
-They’ve moved into larger and fancier homes – Catelynn Lowell has even been spotted with a Louis Vuitton bag.
-Farrah Abraham may have left the franchise, but her vibe is all about the glam.
-The stars now command high salaries, they have their own businesses, plus many act as social media influencers.
+The stars who shot to fame 10 years ago are now bona fide celebrities.
+They’ve moved into larger and fancier homes – Catelynn Lowell, for instance, has even been spotted with a Louis Vuitton bag.
+Farrah Abraham may have left the franchise, but she exudes a very glam vibe nowadays.
+The stars now command high salaries, they have their own businesses, and many act as social media influencers.

-Fans will likely have a lot to talk about as the new show’s airing approaches.
+Fans will likely have a lot to talk about as the new show’s air date approaches.